Toyota Prius Vs. Chevrolet VoltEnlarge Photo

 The Chevy Volt went on sale in December 2010 as a 2011 model, and in its first year, about 7,500 of the range-extended electric car--the first such car ever offered commercially by a big auto company--were sold.
 Its lithium-ion battery pack is now rated at 38 miles of electric range by the EPA.
 Once the pack is depleted, the Volt's gasoline engine automatically switches on to generate electricity to the front-wheel drive electric motor.
 Note that the engine doesn't power the wheels directly (with one small exception), but turns a generator that produces electricity to replace that provided by the battery.
 When the Volt is operating that way, the EPA rates it at 37 mpg.

 The third-generation Toyota Prius liftback is the definitive and best-known hybrid vehicle.
-It now comes in four models, three of them new for 2012: a Prius V wagon, a smaller Prius C subcompact, and a plug-in hybrid version of the original liftback.
-The Prius liftback and Prius C are EPA-rated at 50 mph combined, the taller, heavier Prius V wagon comes in at 42 mpg combined, and then there's the Prius Plug-In Hybrid (to give it its full name).
+It now comes in four models: a Prius V wagon, a smaller Prius C subcompact, and a plug-in hybrid version of the original liftback.
+The Prius liftback and Prius C are EPA-rated at 50 mph combined; the taller, heavier Prius V wagon comes in at 42 mpg combined; and then there's the Prius Plug-In Hybrid (to give it its full name).

 So for gas mileage, the conventional hybrid version of the Prius liftback (50 mpg) does better than the Volt (37 mpg)--when the Volt's engine is running.
 But the standard Prius gets only about 1 mile of electric range, versus the Volt's 25 to 40 miles (depending on speed, temperature, use of climate control, and other factors).
 Then there's the Prius plug-in, which falls in the middle, with 50 mpg as well when it's running as a hybrid, plus 6 to 15 miles of battery range--but only at speeds below roughly 50 mph, and under lighter loads.
 Hammer the accelerator in the plug-in Prius, and it'll switch on the engine--unlike the Volt, whose battery is capable of powering the car regardless of what you ask it to, until it's depleted.